 You must select this option if you are using this rule to support your Skype for Business / Lync IVR gateway (where this rule is routing calls handled by a Virtual Reception into the relevant Skype for Business / Lync meeting).
 See Configuring Pexip Infinity as a Skype for Business / Lync gateway for instructions on how to do this.

 The regular expression that the destination alias (the alias that was dialed) is checked against to see if this rule applies to this call.

 Pexip Distributed Gateway supports case-insensitive Perl-style regular expression patterns.
+Note that the regex must match the entire alias — a partial match is treated as a non-match.
 See Regular expression (regex) reference for information about writing regular expressions.

 |Destination alias regex replace string||

 The regular expression string used to transform the originally dialed alias (if a match was found).

 If you do not want to change the alias, leave this field blank.

 |Maximum inbound call bandwidth (kbps)||Enter a value in this field to limit the bandwidth of media being received by Pexip Infinity from each individual participant dialed in via this rule.

 Enter a value in this field to limit the bandwidth of media being sent from Pexip Infinity to each individual participant dialed out from this rule.